launchdarkly/ld-find-code-refs/RELEASING.md

 ## Docker Hub

 To push a new image version to Docker hub, run `make publish-cli-docker TAG=$VERSION` or `make publish-github-actions-docker TAG=$VERSION`, where `$VERSION` is the version you want to release.
-This will compile the github-actions binary for either the command line parser or the github actions parser, build a new image with your version tagged, and also point latest at that tag and push both latest and $VERSION to docker hub.
+This will compile the git-flag-parser binary for either the base command line parser or the github actions specialized parser, build a new image with your version tagged, and also point latest at that tag and push both latest and $VERSION to docker hub.

 ## CircleCI Orb Registry